RateCity.com.au

 The process of an issuer performing a credit check on your credit file can lower your credit score, regardless of whether or not you gain approval.
 Any hard credit inquiry has the capacity to impact your credit score.

 However, this change is typically temporary - especially if you gain card approval and begin to use it responsibly.
 Your credit score may only be lowered for a few months in some instances.
-In fact, paying off your credit card balance in full each statement period is likely to improve your credit score over time.
+In fact, paying off your credit card balance in full each statement period may help to improve your credit score over time.

 Multiple applications